ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 --snpo: External result:100 out:undef uptime:unknown name:unknown
 ~~~

-However in this case the script do not return all values, so this
+In this case, however, the script does not return all values, so this is
-is actually intended.
+actually intended.

 ## Packages